GISD Transportation Services

 program include the consortium arrangements that help increase efficiency and maximize resources for local districts.

-All 21 constituent districts fully participate in the Specialized Transportation Consortium and have experienced cost savings.
+All 21 constituent districts fully participate in the Special Education Transportation Consortium and have experienced cost savings.
 The participating districts benefit from the economy of scale achieved through a consortium.
-Since 1997, the districts have saved $84.5 million dollars.
+Since 1997, the districts have saved nearly $85 million dollars.
 Currently, there is fleet of 114 buses that travel 2 million miles annually.
-GISD has purchased 145 buses since the onset of the program at a total of $11.2 million without costs to the local districts.
+GISD has purchased 157 buses since the onset of the program at a total of $12.3 million without costs to the local districts.

-The Special Education Parent Advisory Committee conducts an annual Specialized Transportation Consortium satisfaction survey of the parents of GISD’s special needs students.
+The Special Education Parent Advisory Committee conducts an annual Special Education Transportation Consortium satisfaction survey of the parents of GISD’s special needs students.
 Ninety-five percent (95%

 ) of the parents have consistently given GISD's Transportation Services department grades of A and B.

-2014-2015 concluded the 11th year for the GASC Transportation Consortium with a total of 19 participating districts.
+2015-2016 concluded the 12th year for the Genesee Career Institute Transportation Consortium with a total of 20 participating districts.
 The Genesee County Superintendents Association commissioned several committees to work on cost-saving measures for the local districts.
 That effort led to the implementation of the consortium at the direction of the association.
 This partnership consortium is managed jointly between the participating districts and GISD.